Use Reserve Now & Pay Later and GET 10% OFF at checkout – Code: ADVENTURE10

 Samana English

 At the moment, Samana English can withstand the influence of other languages that the rest of the country has adopted.
 This could be due to the peninsula’s geographical location, where cultural life is much more autonomous.
+However, it’s already on the list of endangered languages due to the policies set by the government.

 Other Foreign Languages in the Dominican Republic

+Other foreign languages are spoken in the Dominican Republic.
+French, like English, is taught as a mandatory foreign language in local schools.
+Yet, despite this, it’s not a widely used language in the country.
 Tourists often hear the rest of the foreign languages more than the country’s residents.
-So they’ll either be known or unknown as long as it contributes to Dominican Republic residents’ culture.
+So they’ll either be unknown or unknown as long as it contributes to Dominican Republic residents’ culture.

 Some of the other known languages in the country include: